jihoonWoo/ILO-Youth-Unemployment/README.md

-# ILO-Youth-Unemployment
+# Readme

-The purpose of this repository is to transform the youth unemployment data into a required format for data insight generation.
-The repository includes original data and Jupyter Notebook as well as the transformed data.
+The purpose of this repository is to store transformed data that will be used for insight generation.
+We saved the details of the process in 'data_transformation.ipynb' Jupyter Notebook.

+## Data
-Data "Unemployment, youth total (% of total labor force ages 15-24)” collection from the World Bank.
-This data collection contains information about estimates of the youth unemployment rate across countries and over time.(https://data.worldbank.org/indicator/SL.UEM.1524.ZS)
+The International Labour Organization (ILO) is a United Nations agency whose mandate is to advance social and economic justice through setting international labour standards.
+Data “Unemployment, youth total (% of total labor force ages 15-24)” from ILO that contains information about estimates of the youth unemployment rate across countries and over time.

-The Jupyter Notebook is a written Python program language that reads the youth unemploymnt data to transform into a required format for data insight generation.
+We extracted 37 OECD countries' data and transformed the data to an easy-to-process format and saved it to a new CSV file called “transformed_data.csv” in this repository.